GisungSim/GisungSim.github.io/research-experiment.md

 <figure style="width: 90%" class="align-center">
   <img src="/assets/images/squeezing-7.png" alt="">
   <figcaption>Fig. 8.
-Calculation of the phase-matching condition with a simple model (thanks to Heewoo!).</figcaption>
+Calculation of the phase-matching condition with a simple model for hot atomic vapor (thanks to Heewoo!).</figcaption>
 </figure>

 In my experiment, it is actually θ≈0.3 (and other papers have had the similar results).